bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js196">196.
 Guess the Animal</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program simulates a text-based Guess the Animal game.
-The player is provided with clues and needs to guess the correct animal.
+<p>This program simulates a text-based Guess the Animal game.
+The player is provided
+with clues and needs to guess the correct animal.</p>
 <pre>
 function guessTheAnimalGame() {
 const animals = &lbrack;